MediFo/PF_Technical_Task/README.md

 Stretch Task (optional):

-d.
 If time permits, consider extending the simulation with one or more of the following:

-e.
+d.
 Apply a load profile to one or more loads.

-f.
+e.
 Add a renewable generator, such as solar PV, to one of the low-voltage buses.

-g.
+f.
 Assign x and y coordinates to network elements and display results in a single-line diagram or geospatial format.

-h.
+g.
 Export the model in an interchange format, then import it into a different open-source tool